 Copyright © 2023 · All Rights Reserved · Tito Victoriano

 I started my career as a visual artist - back in the days - grabbing pencil and paper, drawing people most of the time.
 My experiments eventually led to oil and acrylic paint on canvas.
 I tried installations, mural paintings, mixed media and some silk screening.
 All these before the arrival of computers and graphic programs.

 The great advantage of Adobe Photoshop is that I got away from canvases, brushes, paints, scaffolds and everything else I needed to make art but a laptop.
 An extra perk is that I can work quicker and leaner accomplishing results very unique to this tool.

 If there is some consistency in my artwork is subject matter which have always been social stratification, politics, religion, sexuality and rooting for the underdog.
 All very human issues nothing esoteric or hard to relate to.
 The definition of my art nowadays is the representation of my opinion on the subjects mentioned through pictorial means.
 I intend my work to have a message.

 My work with computers started around 1991 during the early years of the public Internet.
-In 1995 I began working on the Computer Center at Trinity College in Hartford, CT on an outreach program funded by the National Endowment for the Arts providing Internet access to arts organizations in the city.
+In 1995 I began working at the Computer Center of Trinity College in Hartford, CT on an outreach program funded by the National Endowment for the Arts providing Internet access to arts organizations in the city.

 Some years later I became the official first Webmaster of the college time I spent as such until 2007 when I left the school on an adventure to Chile.